clamsproject/aapb-annotations/role-filler-binding/readme.md

     * Number of Batches - _TODO: confirm_.
 There are likely multiple batches to avoid contamination of training data into evaluation data.
         * One batch can be found [here](aapb-annenv-role-filler-binder-11.txt).
     * Other Version Control Information - Previous versions of the guidelines can be found at the end of the `guidelines.ppt`.
-        * The first run of this project will focus on Scenes With Text, while later runs may focus on other Scenes/images without text such as ones with people only.
+        * The first run of this project will focus on textual frames and credits for video production rf-pairs, while later runs may focus on other images such as identifying chyrons.

 ## Tool Installation: annenv-creditparsing
 Annotation Tool is developed in-house specifically for this workflow.